uber/baseweb/rfcs/modal-component.md

 Good read: https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html

-- Upon opening, first focusable item in modal will receive focus (form input, footer button, etc)
+- Upon opening, focus will be transferred to the dialog itself (unless `autofocus` is set to false)
-- Dialog element will `aria-modal="true"`
+- Dialog element will have `aria-modal="true"`
-- Explicitly expose props for role, aria-labeledby, aria-describedby, id, to encourage good a11y practices
+- Explicitly expose a `role` prop to control whether `dialog` or `alertdialog` is used.
 - `Tab` key will move between focusable items (form inputs, footer buttons, etc).
-According to best practices, tabbing past the last focusable item should loop back to the first focusable item.
+User should not be able to tab to items outside of modal – lucky for us most modern browsers seem to enforce this by default now for role dialog or aria-modal.
 - `Escape` key will close the modal
 - Click on backdrop (anywhere outside dialog) will hide modal
 - Background will not be scrollable while modal is open (position: fixed)
 - Focus should ideally be transitioned back to last focused element upon closing
+- If a ModalTitle child is found, apply an id to the ModalTitle and set aria-labeledby on the dialog
+- Customer can use overrides to apply extra aria props to specific elements if needed
+- Support mutliple modals via an overlay manager

 ### Possible Future Props